 Keep the Fire Burning: A Better Way to Network

-If you wait until the fire’s gone out (or until you need something urgently) it’s much more complicated and a lot more awkward to get the flames going again.
+Networking well is like keeping a steady amount of wood on your fire.
+If you wait until the fire’s gone out (or until you need career help rather urgently), it’s much more complicated and a lot more awkward to get the flames sparking again.

 Coach Tip: Tend to Your Network